gvwilson/thirdbit/src/fiction/bear/index.md

 hanging on the wall opposite the bed.
 A gentle breeze blew in past the open shutters on the room's single large window.

-"Sergeant Dambu?"
+"Sergeant Inambu?"
 Noxy asked the empty air, even though she could see no-one was present.

 "Noxy?"
 The cloudherd jumped and whirled around at the sound of a voice behind her.

 "Oh, I'm sorry, dear," Dolly said, patting her arm distractedly.
 "I didn't mean to startle you."
-The old orangutan looked around the room curiously, just as Noxy had done a few moments before.
+The old chimpanzee looked around the room curiously, just as Noxy had done a few moments before.

 "It's all right," Noxy replied a bit shakily.
-"Have you seen Sergeant Dambu?"
+"Have you seen Sergeant Inambu?"

 "No, I haven't.
 The soldiers downstairs said you'd come up to look for her."